 McCormick-Stillman Railroad ParkScottsdale

 Great fun for all ages!
-Train Museum, train rides, and merry go round at low cost.
-For free a beautiful kids park done in the style of the old west with picnic areas and if you dont want to pack a lunch visit the train car diner!
+Train Museum, train rides, and merry-go-round at low cost.
+A beautiful kids' park done in the style of the old west with picnic areas, and if you don't want to pack a lunch, visit the train car diner!
 Free entrance.

 Scottsdale ArtsScottsdale